corajr/queer-loop/README.md

 - hook up a capture card (I use the ClonerAlliance Flint LXT) to a Chromecast, and cast the tab to itself

-So far, I've not been able to get queer-loop to work by pointing the front-facing camera at a mirror, though I figure it ought to be possible.
+So far, I've not been able to get queer-loop to work by pointing a phone's front-facing camera at a mirror, though I figure it ought to be possible.
 I suspect it's due to the difficulty in recognizing the barcode at an angle (at least using the current library).
 I'd love to get that working -- suggestions